chicio/ID3TagEditor/README.md

         recordingDateTime: RecordingDateTime(date: RecordingDate(day: 1, month: 10, year: 2019),
                                              time: RecordingTime(hour: 14, minute: 30)),
         genre: Genre(genre: .ClassicRock, description: "Rock & Roll"),
-        attachedPictures: AttachedPicture(art: <NSData/Data of the image>, type: .FrontCover, format: .Jpeg),
+        attachedPictures: AttachedPicture(picture: <NSData/Data of the image>, type: .FrontCover, format: .Jpeg),
         trackPosition: TrackPositionInSet(position: 2, totalTracks: 9)
     )

-    try id3TagEditor.write(tag: id3Tag, to: PathLoader().pathFor(name: "example", fileType: "mp3"))
+    try id3TagEditor.write(tag: id3Tag, to: "<valid path to the mp3 file that will be overwritten>")) try id3TagEditor.write(tag: id3Tag,
+                           to: "<valid path to the mp3 file>",
+                           andSaveTo: "<new path where you want to save the mp3>")) let newMp3: Data = try id3TagEditor.write(tag: id3Tag, mp3: <valid mp3 file passed as Data>)
 } catch {
     print(error)
 }
 ```

 The above methods use the `ID3Tag` class to describe a valid ID3 tag.
-The class contains various properties that could be
+This class contains various properties that could be
 used to read/write a tag to the mp3 file.
 Three versions of the tag are supported.
 They are described in the `ID3Version` enum: